-For the 2015-16 Supp, WIP is excluded from note 7 and identified separately under a separate note 7A.
-Further to this, an additional row has been included such that WIP is split into WIP - Buildings as well as WIP- Infrastructure.
-It should be noted that Infrastructure includes Community Waste- water Management Systems (CWMS).
+WIP is excluded from note 7 and identified separately under a separate note 7A.
+It should be noted that WIP-Infrastructure includes Community Waste- water Management Systems (CWMS).

 Grant Subsidies - Operating Income Sheet

 Classification of grants between state & commonwealth: Please refer to 'Conditions over grants and contributions' of the Model Financial Statements commentary.
 Grants paid to Council by a State Government department/agency are shown as sourced from State Government, even where - as with the Financial Assistance Grants from the Local Government Grants Commission - the original source of the funds was the Commonwealth Government.